Skip to content

 load("/workspace/gitpod/training/results_star_salmon/star_salmon/deseq2_qc/deseq2.dds.RData")

-All these components can be checked with specific command:
+All these components can be checked with specific commands:

 #### dds inspection ####